STATEIllinois

 What is the monthly income limit for LIHEAP in Illinois?

-Households may qualify if their income does not exceed 200% of federal poverty.
+Households may qualify if their income does not exceed 200% of the federal poverty level.
 For a family of three, the current income limit in a 30-day period is $4,303.

 Family Size